ESL Slang: 30 English Health and Fitness Vocabulary Words

-Abdomen is the belly area between your chest and hips, just above and just below your navel.
+The abdomen is the belly area between your chest and hips, just above and just below your navel.
 Abs is simply the short word for it.

 Here’s an idiom for you: six-pack abs.
-That means someone whose belly muscles are so well defined that his or her abs look like the top of six-pack of soda (or beer).
+That means someone whose belly muscles are so well defined that his or her abs look like the top of six pack of soda (or beer).
 The muscles are so tight that they ripple.

 That leads to the next slang word: ripped.
 Lots of English word experts debate whether ripped comes from ripple, as in little breaks on water, or rip, as in cut cleanly.
 Either way, ripped means very clear muscle definition.

 The word tone has to do with sound waves in music and something similar in exercise.
 Muscle tone has to do with how tight or loose muscles appear.
 Someone with good tone has those defined muscles.
 Someone with weak muscle tone does not have much strength.
 To say someone is toned is a more formal way to describe someone as muscular.

 A great exercise to build muscle tone in your abs is called the crunch.
 A crunch is forcing two things to come together.
 Here, a crunch means to lean forward and tighten your ab muscles.
 Sit-ups are sometimes called crunches.